zahoruiko/React-Native-Formik-Yup-Forms/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

-# Example of a React Native Form using Formik and Yup
+# An example of an input form implementing using Formic and Yup in a React Native application

 # Getting Started